-I do a lot of talks to non-tech businesses (insurance companies, hospitals, chemical companies, express delivery companies) that are facing some degree of digitization.
-About how digitization is playing out in China/Asia.
-And, for all the concepts and frameworks for taking about the chaos of digitization activity, I’ve sort of boiled my message down to the following three rules.
-I find it to be a solid, first pass framework for all this in China / Asia.
+For all the concepts and frameworks for analyzing the chaos of digitization activity, you can boil down my approach to the following three rules.
+I find it to be a solid, first pass framework for all of this.

 Steve Jobs disrupted the music business by letting consumers buy just the one song they wanted on iTunes, instead of buying the entire CD.
 And you also didn’t have to go to the store to get it.
 And you could listen to it on your phone, your PC, your iPod, wherever you liked.
 Plus, a song only cost 99 cents.